-Here are the 88 companies that launched at YC’s W19 Demo Day 2
+All 88 companies from Y Combinator’s W19 Demo Day 2

 Switchboard: It’s tough to efficiently match available trucks with freight needing to be shipped if you don’t know where the trucks are.
 Switchboard’s on-board truck sensors collect real time data on a truck’s location, destination, and more.
 Switchboard’s trucking freight marketplace launched three months ago and is already gathering data that could unlock more revenue streams.

 Shef: Two months ago, California passed the first law in the country legalizing the sale of home cooked food.
 Shef creates a marketplace where home chefs can find nearby customers.
 Shef’s meals cost around $6.50 compared to $20 per meal for traditional food delivery, and the startup takes a 22 percent cut of every transaction.
-It’s been growing 50 percent month over month thanks to deals with large property management companies that offer the marketplace as a perk to their residents.
+It’s been growing 50 percent week over week (Correction: we previously wrote “month over month”; YC tells us that growth was week over week) thanks to deals with large property management companies that offer the marketplace as a perk to their residents.
 Shef wants to be the Airbnb of home cooked food.

 Qwest: Lets people pay money to skip lines at venues like clubs and bars.
 They’re currently at 10 venues in 2 cities, and say they should be at 100 venues in 6 cities this year.
 They aim to expand to events like music festivals and sporting events.